oohg/doc/english/Install_and_Update.md

-## Procedure to install ooHG official distro:
+## Procedure to install OOHG official distro:

 1. Download the .ZIP file from http://sourceforge.net/projects/oohg/files/.
 2. If you already have a C:\OOHG folder in your hard drive, it's strongly recommended that you delete, rename or move it to another folder to avoid problems and improve support.